Skip to main content

 Can you hesitate between Left Bank and Right Bank for the same budget?

 Absolutely, and it is even common.
-With a budget of 800,000 euros, you can acquire a 55 sqm 3-room apartment in the 14th (Left Bank) or a 65 sqm 3-room apartment in the 9th (Right Bank), same budget, same neighborhood quality, but 10 sqm difference.
+With a budget of 800,000 euros, you can acquire a 55 sqm 3-room apartment in the 14th (Left Bank) or a 65 sqm 3-room apartment in the 9th (Right Bank), same budget, same neighbourhood quality, but 10 sqm difference.
 This is why a property hunter who knows both banks is an asset: they can open the search beyond geographical assumptions.